Why Banks Need Flexible Infrastructure?

 These jumbled decisions of developers to change the environment or Infrastructure, whenever required was necessary to speed up releases.
 But Mutable Infrastructure gave rise to security threats such as not keeping up to documentation process making version tracking difficult for everyone.
 Consequences trickle down to everyone including security, testing, QA, product managers to keep up with the changes leaving the loopholes for security.
 Hence the concept of Immutable Infrastructure came into picture.

 As we are talking about Immutable servers, it is essential to highlight challenges with infrastructure security.
 When it comes to securing infrastructure, systems or server access is the most common practice.
 Next is, patching and vulnerability management to update software timely.
-As per the 2017 Verizon Data Breach Investigation Report, companies not doing patching regularly are highly susceptible to attack.
+Companies not doing patching regularly are highly susceptible to attack.
 Organizations are trying to automate and standardize patching processes to avoid these attacks but automation, also requires, considerable time and continuous monitoring.
 API management is another challenge in Infrastructure.

 With DevOps and Automation practices, Configuration management has become very tricky.
 In mutable infrastructure, tools such as Chef, Puppet, Ansible automatically updates software on the server creating long history of changes very hard to reproduce and difficult to diagnose for any problems occurring.
 Often, in mutable infrastructure DevOps teams face the situation where someone modified server leading to poor production server, leading to downtime or unknown consequences.